No products in the cart.

-Remember, your dog chooses not to bite you, but that does not mean that they won’t!
+Remember, your dog chooses not to bite you, but that does not mean that they can’t!

 Here is what a study from the university of Bristol found.

 Dogs that were physically punished showed an increase in behaviors such as increased barking in general, higher aggression levels when meeting other dogs and strangers.
 Furthermore, they had a higher tendency to display fear and separation anxiety.
 All in all, they had all the problems you don’t want your dog to have.

 Now, this is not to say that you are treating your dog in a wrong way if they have one of these problems.
 Problem behaviours can yes stem from the use of wrong training, but it can also be due to that dogs’ personality.
 Some dogs are more nervous than others and some dogs simply don’t like other dogs.

 Just like us humans, dogs have different personalities and it is up to us as their humans to give them support, love and care and try our very best to learn to understand them and teach them gently what we want them to do (also read the blog about the relation between dogs and humans) just as you would with a child.

 I know, this was a long one right!